aravindmunna/hello-world-react-and-typescript-book/React.md

 Events flow up the hierarchy and can be used to instruct higher components to update state (child-to-parent communication).
 When you have components that need to communicate that don't share a parent child relationship, you can write a global event system or even better use a pattern such as [Flux](https://facebook.github.io/flux/) to enable cross component communication.

 Components manage their own state, but every component doesn't need state that persists across rendering.
 When state is updated the application is re-rendered.
 When you keep the number of stateful components low, it is easier to understand the state of your application over time, hence easier to debug and maintain.
 When we know where, when, and how state changes and that properties don't change once they are set there is a lot of  guess work removed when we are trying to debug or update our applications.

 These flow rules allows us to easily visualize how data streams through our application.

 ##JSX

+JSX is an extension of JavaScript that allows you to use XML like constructs in your components to define your view structure.
+When you use a React JSX transformer, like Babel or TypeScipt, JSX elements are transformed to calls to plain JavaScript React.createElement methods.

+There are some difference from HTML that you have to watch out for while writing JSX.
+You can't use JavaScript keywords.
+For instance, instead of defining a `class` on your element you use `className`.
+Instead of using `for` to relate a label with an element use `htmlFor`.

+When you want to render HTML elements you use lowercase as first letter of JSX element.
+When you want to render a React Component use uppercase as first letter of the JSX element.

-Using React components with JSX we move from writing views with imperative hard to understand HTML template logic to writing declarative functions to manage the state of components with JavaScript.
+You could write your views with React.createElement instead of JSX, but JSX is more approachable by designers and developers that aren't comfortable with JavaScript.
+Also, using React components with JSX we move from writing views with imperative hard to understand HTML template logic to writing declarative functions to manage the state of components with JavaScript.

 ##React Component Rendering